Timestamps Plugin

 })

-// Custom primary key (only affects touch() method)
+// Custom primary key (affects all ID-based operations)

 timestampsPlugin({